Polycarbohydrate/awesome-tor/README.md

 - [ScrambleSuit](https://github.com/NullHypothesis/scramblesuit) - Outdated and deprecated bridge type.
 A pluggable transport protocol for obfsproxy.
 It is written in pure Python.
 - [Snowflake](https://snowflake.torproject.org/) - Making your internet activity appear as though you're using the internet for a regular video or voice call.
 - [Webtunnel](https://blog.torproject.org/introducing-webtunnel-evading-censorship-by-hiding-in-plain-sight/) - WebTunnel is a censorship-resistant pluggable transport designed to mimic encrypted web traffic (HTTPS) inspired by HTTPT.
+## Bypass Censorhip
+- [Google Fi Wireless](https://fi.google.com/) - Great phone solution that allows calls, text messaging, and use of cellular data that bypasses China's Great Firewall.
+- [PrivadoVPN](https://privadovpn.com/) - VPN that is batsed in Switerland and follows swiss privacy laws.
+Bypasses even in China.
+- [ProtonVPN](https://protonvpn.com/) - VPN that allows for circumvention of censorship even in China.
+Free plan bypasses along with multiple servers and protocols.
+No logs policy.
+- [Private Bridges](https://bridges.torproject.org/) - Go to `I need an alternative way of getting bridges!` section.
+Follow the instructions.
 ## Public reception, Impact, News, and Legislation
 - [Anarcho-Tech NYC Wiki](https://github.com/AnarchoTechNYC/meta/wiki) - Wiki that explains how to stay private and anonymous online.
 - [Anonymity Bibliography](https://www.freehaven.net/anonbib/) - Selected papers in anonymity from 1977 - 2020.